boxdice/graphql-demo/README.md

 This example shows how to use the Box and Dice GraphQL API to sync data.
 It uses no GraphQL libraries or ORMs—just a minimal, demonstration-only approach, not intended for production.

-Once syncing is complete, open the data.db file in your favorite SQLite browser or editor to explore the downloaded data.

 ## Setup

 1. Copy `.env.example` to `.env` and update it with your values.